7 Tips For Buying Your Baby’s First Walking Shoes

 5. Choosing the right materials

-Avoid synthetic and cheap materials.
+Avoid cheap materials.
 It’s so important that your child’s feet can breathe.
 For the best first walking shoes, look for breathable linings and upper shoes made from the softest, high quality leather, which will mould to their feet contours.

 Without proper breathable materials, your child’s feet will sweat in the shoe and they won’t dry out properly.
 This can lead to foot health issues like athlete’s foot.